 Some the players later admitted to being embarrassed playing in skirts but wanted to be in the league and play baseball so much that they overlooked the inconvenience.
 Former player Dorothy “Kammie” Kamenshek of the Rockford Peaches recalled, “The first year was very difficult because [the skirts] were too flaring and too long.
 You’d go to stoop for a ground ball and the skirt would be there.
 But we accepted it.”
 The most serious difficulty of wearing the skirts was, as one historian of the AAGPBL put it, “the skirts made sliding into base an exercise in masochism.”
 Awful abrasions, known as “strawberries,” rarely had a chance to heal before they would be torn open again.

 Although Wrigley left the league after the first season, others stepped in and kept it successful for the rest of the decade.
-In the early fifties the league began to falter, and several teams closed down.
+In the early fifties the league began to falter, and several teams closed.
 The Racine Belles moved to Michigan, first to Battle Creek and then to Muskegon, in an attempt to keep the team afloat, but it folded in 1953.
 The rest of the league followed suit after the 1954 season.
-For the next 40 years the AAGPBL was relegated to a historical footnote until “A League of Their Own” opened and made over $107 million.
-Interest in the professional girl’s baseball league has remained high ever since.
+For the next 40 years the AAGPBL was relegated to a historical footnote until the release of “A League of Their Own,” which made over $107 million.
+Interest in the professional girls’ baseball league has remained high ever since.

 This story was edited and adapted from Leslie Bellais’s original Curators’ Favorites article.